 For many years, Hamilton County has been an active participant in the ThreeStar planning process sponsored by the Tennessee Department of Economic and Community Development.
 ThreeStar encourages community leaders to work together to assess and improve factors important to the economic and social well-being of the community.
 The factors are: Economic Development, Public Safety, Education and Workforce Development, Public Health and Efficient Government.
-Going forward, each of Hamilton County's nine municipalities as well as the County as a whole will engage in their own ThreeStar planning process.
 Local leaders of the County recognized the growing predominance of regional economies.
 Thus, with the guidance of the Chattanooga Chamber of Commerce, a regional planning initiative called THRIVE 2055 emerged.

-The objective of the multi-year process was to identify regional values and goals along with a consensus on strategies related to regional economic development, our region's natural treasures, regional transportation and education and training that can be implemented for the long-term prosperity of the region.
+The objective of the multi-year process was to identify regional values and goals along with a consensus on strategies related to regional economic development, our region's natural treasures, regional transportation, and education and training that can be implemented for the long-term prosperity of the region.

 The Chattanooga Chamber of Commerce spearheaded a new initiative called "A Vision for Economic Prosperity."
 The intention of the vision initiative was to help cast Hamilton County's future for the next twenty years.
-The development of a five-year strategic plan, Chattanooga Climbs, which specifically looks at the County's future economic and talent development, has been implemented.
+The development of a five-year strategic plan, Chattanooga Climbs, focuses more attention on growing and, recruiting, diversified talent that is needed in the 21st century economy.